-Robert W. Orttung’s & Sufian N. Zhemukhov’s book, Putin’s Olympics: The Sochi Games and the Evolution of Twenty-First Century Russia (2017), examines how the Sochi Olympics were designed to symbolize Russia’s return to great power status, but subsequent aggression against Ukraine, large-scale corruption, and the doping scandal have become the true legacies of the games.
+Robert W. Orttung’s & Sufian N. Zhemukhov’s book, Putin’s Olympics: The Sochi Games and the Evolution of Twenty-First Century Russia (Routledge, 2017), examines how the Sochi Olympics were designed to symbolize Russia’s return to great power status, but subsequent aggression against Ukraine, large-scale corruption, and the doping scandal have become the true legacies of the games.
 Placing the Sochi games into the larger context of Olympic history, authors reveal the consequences of Kremlin’s style of governance through mega-projects.
 The book is part of BASEES-Routledge Series on Russian and East European Studies.
+Book cover by Nart Shekim.

 In their book, Orttung and Zhemukhov argue that what we’re seeing is a return to the national purpose of the Soviet mega-projects, though without an explicit ideology — other than the continuation of Putin’s rule and the enrichment of a new oligarchy.— Steven Lee Myers, The New York Times Magazine.